-From Beth on December 3rd, 2008 in Green Remodeling
+From Dean Dowd on December 03, 2008 in Green Remodeling

 Here are 5 tips to help you celebrate in sustainable fashion:

 Power your Christmas tree and decorate your home with solar Christmas lights.
 No more worries about dangling cords and electrical outlets.
 Traditional Christmas lights can use over 100 watts per string.
 Why not let the sun power all those twinkling lights for free?
 You can find a variety of bulb colors and string lights and you dont even have to remember to turn them on at night; when the sun goes down your lights automatically turn on.